What is the IS 5568?

 The IS 5568 specifies that any entity that provides services to the public, regardless of its size, public or private, should adhere to accessibility standards.
 Some of the key services include health, entertainment, social welfare, education, learning, leisure, sports, tourism, transportation, cultural, hospitality, commerce, religious, energy, telecommunication, banking, credit, insurance, pension, and other financial services.

 Although the IS 5568 compliance is required for all businesses, the size of the business determines the amount of time each has to become accessible as per the IS 5568 standards.
 However, private contractors who have an average annual revenue less than NIS 100,000 are excluded from having to adhere to IS 5568.
 The following table summarizes the IS 5568 timeline requirements for businesses based on their size and revenue:

 |Size||Setup In||Average Annual Revenue||To be Compliant By:|

 |Medium to Large||Prior to 2017||Not applicable||October 2020|

 What is the Cost of Non-Compliance?

-The impact of not adhering to IS 5568 is quite severe in Israel.
+The impact of not adhering to the IS 5568 is quite severe in Israel.
 If a person browses a company’s website and faces an issue accessing content, then they can sue the organization behind the website.
 Under the Equal Rights of Persons with Disabilities Law, 5758-1998, it is a civil wrong to have inaccessible websites.
 This makes the organization open to class action lawsuits as well.

 When it has been established that a website is inaccessible to people with disabilities, the organization behind the website could be required to pay statutory damages of up to 50,000 NIS.
-The litigant does not have to be a person with disability, nor do they have to prove that they had to incur damages or losses because of website inaccessibility.
+The litigant does not have to be a person with a disability, nor do they have to prove that they had to incur damages or losses because of website inaccessibility.
 They merely need to prove that the website was inaccessible.